arangodb-helper/arangodb/docs/Manual/Programs/Starter/Options.md

 - `--log.dir=path`

 set a custom directory to which all log files will be written to.
-When using the Starter in docker, make sure that this directory is mounted as a volume for the Starter.
+When using the _Starter_ in docker, make sure that this directory is mounted as a volume for the _Starter_.

 Note: When using a custom log directory, all database server files will be named as `arangod-<role>-<port>.log`.
-The log for the starter itself is still called `arangodb.log`.
+The log for the _Starter_ itself is still called `arangodb.log`.

 - `--log.rotate-files-to-keep=int`